malwaredllc/byob/README.md

 ### Prevent Reverse-Engineering

 By default, clients will abort execution if a virtual machine or sandbox is detected

-### Usage

-    usage: generators.py [-h] [-v] [--name NAME] [--icon ICON] [--pastebin API] [--encrypt] [--obfuscate] [--compress] [--compile]
-                         host port [modules [modules ...]]

-    positional arguments:
-      host            server IP address
-      port            server port number
-      modules         modules to remotely import at run-time

-    optional arguments:
-      -h, --help      show this help message and exit -v, --version   show program's version number and exit --name NAME     output file name
-      --icon ICON     icon image file name
-      --pastebin API  upload & host payload on pastebin --encrypt       encrypt payload and embed key in stager --obfuscate     obfuscate names of classes, functions & variables --compress      zip-compress into a self-executing python script --exe           compile into a standalone executable
-      --app           bundle into standalone application`

-   *Generates unique, virtually undetectable droppers with staged payloads based on a reverse TCP shell that can run any number of other scripts/modules on the target host machine without including them in the payload itself and without installing any dependencies can remotely import any scripts/modules from the server directly into the currently running process without writing anything to the disk*

-   `generator.py -h/--help` for detailed usage information

 ### Post-Exploitation Modules